ChrstphrHll/npc_gen/students/Selina Bellas.md

 ---
 # Selina Bellas
 ### Description
-- Aasimar Paladin from Aldercrown Empire
+- Aasimar Paladin from Verdain
 - 2nd year Assault student in Fiesn
 - short wavy brunette hair that's wild, Pale Gray eyes, and Light skin
 - Is Systematic and Clumsy, and has Optimism as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes